tkuriyama/tkuriyama.github.io/papers/_posts/2021-04-15-Squarified-Treemaps.md

     ( cells, ( origin_, dims_ ) )
 ```

-Running `makeTreemap` on the same input as above:
+Running `makeTreemap` on the same input as above, we get a list of cells that are ready to render:

 ```
+> ST.makeTreemap { x = 4, y = 6 } areas
 Nonempty
     { cell = { area = 6 }, h = 3, w = 2, x = 0, y = 0 }
     [ { cell = { area = 6 }, h = 3, w = 2, x = 2, y = 0 }